 Success Stories From Real People Who Have Been There

 As you flip through the pages, you’ll follow the journeys of everyday people who have been in debt, worked their way through the Baby Steps with dedication, and completed their own total money makeover.

 David and Tayelor used credit cards as their income and lived paycheck to paycheck until they started on their own financial plan.
 After cutting up their credit cards and becoming debt-free, they now live their lives without fear of the future.

 Autumn is a single parent.
 She was living off of $400 a month and drowning in $100,000 of credit card debt.
 After following the plan, she paid off her car loan, continues to pay off her debt, and even owns her own company!

 There are thousands of stories from incredible people just like you who decided to make their financial plan, chipped away at mountains of debt, paid off their homes in record time, and are on the path to becoming everyday millionaires.

-Are you ready to join the millions of people who chose to turn their finances around?
-Grab a copy of The Total Money Makeover and get started on your financial planning journey today!
+Are you ready to join the nearly 6 million people who chose to turn their finances around?
+Start a 14-day free trial of the Financial Peace Membership and take control of your finances!